PPI Lawsuit Settlements

 The first PPI multidistrict litigation (MDL) was established on August 2, 2017.
 More than 200 PPI injury lawsuits from across the country were consolidated and transferred to the US District Court of New Jersey.
 As of February 2019, there are currently more than 700 cases pending in this particular MDL.

 The Honorable Claire C. Cecchi has been selected to preside over the litigation.
-The MDL is now known as In re: Proton-Pump Inhibitor Products Liability Litigation.
+MDL 2789 is now known as In re: Proton-Pump Inhibitor Products Liability Litigation.

 What is an MDL?